kostya-ktv/kostya-ktv/README.md

 #### I'm a Fullstack Developer

-- 🌱 I like to code and breathe fresh air
+- 🌱 I like to code
 - 💬 Ask me about <b>Something</b>
 - 📦 Working on projects at the moment
 - 🧠 CodeWars